No. 1 UConn beats Villanova 84-39 in Big East semifinal

 Villanova awaits a tournament bid

-UConn faces the winner of Sunday’s semifinal between Creighton and Marquette for the Big East championship on Monday night.
+UConn faces No. 2 seed Marquette for the Big East championship on Monday night.
+The Golden Eagles beat Creighton 64-59 in Sunday’s other semifinal.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.